Production design:

 SCENIC-COSTUME-PROJECTION

 Victoria Petrovich is a theatrical production designer working in scenic, costume and projection design for live performance.
-She has collaborated with such artists as Luis Valdez, Bill Irwin, Ben Krywosz, Anne Bogart, David Schweizer, Tim Dang, Jose Luis Valenzuela, Robert Castro, Karen Saillant, Yolande Snaith, Delicia Turner-Sonnenberg, Culture Clash, Patricia Rincón, Danza Viral, and more..
+She has collaborated with Luís Valdez, Bill Irwin, Ben Krywosz, Anne Bogart, David Schweizer, Tim Dang, Jose Luís Valenzuela, Robert Castro, Karen Saillant, Yolande Snaith, Delicia Turner-Sonnenberg, Culture Clash, Patricia Rincón, Danza Viral, and more.

-Her designs have been produced internationally at the Singapore Repertory Theatre, International Opera Theater in Cittá della Pieve, Italy, and at Bellas Artes in San Miguel de Allende, Mexico.
-Regional work has been produced at The Roundabout Theatre, Music-Theater-Group’s St. Clemens Church NYC, The Mark Taper Forum, The Santa Monica Museum, The Hammer Museum, Minneapolis Children’s Theater, Minnesota Opera, Los Angeles Opera (2 tours), Nautilus Music-Theatre, The Alley Theatre, La Jolla Playhouse, South Coast Repertory Theatre, Seattle Repertory Theatre, East West Players, the Denver Center, LATC, San Diego REPertory Theatre, and Moxie Theater.
+Her designs have been produced internationally at the Singapore Repertory Theatre, International Opera Theater in Cittá della Pieve, Italy, Bellas Artes in San Miguel de Allende, Mexico, and Festival Im•Pulso/UNAM, Mexico City.
+Regional work has been produced at The Roundabout Theatre, Music-Theater-Group’s St. Clements Church NYC, The Mark Taper Forum, The Santa Monica Museum, The Hammer Museum, Minneapolis Children’s Theater, Minnesota Opera, Los Angeles Opera (2 tours), Nautilus Music-Theatre, The Alley Theatre, La Jolla Playhouse, South Coast Repertory Theatre, Seattle Repertory Theatre, East West Players, the Denver Center, LATC, San Diego REPertory Theatre, Lewis Family Theater, Moxie Theater, and Diversionary Theatre.

 Awards include the Los Angeles Drama Critics Circle Awards/Dramalogue Award for Outstanding Set design for the productions of Passion (East West Players), The Women (San Diego REPertory) and Lips Together, Teeth Apart (South Coast Repertory), and the Craig Noel San Diego Critics’ Award for Outstanding Projection Design for A Weekend with Pablo Picasso (San Diego REPertory).
 Victoria has also designed multi-site telematic performances in multiple collaborations with composer/bassist Mark Dresser and composer/trombonist Michael Dessen.